 d.
 Digging and fixing of stones.

-3. The main lines are selected then ranging rods are then placed at the stations and chaining is initiated.
+3. The main lines are selected then ranging rods are placed at the stations and chaining is initiated.

 4. Measurement of chainage is done and offsets are taken.